-In this Excel Training, I will show you the importance of grouping numbers, grouping dates and grouping texts in a pivot table report.
+In this Excel Training, I will show you the importance of pivot table in excel.
+Pivot table performs grouping numbers, grouping dates and grouping texts in a pivot table report.
 If you have not used pivot table before then you are going to love this feature of excel.
 If you already created one before, you may want to start reading from here – Grouping numbers in Pivot table

 First of all, let’s understand why you should learn pivot table?
 A pivot table allows you to extract the significance from a large, detailed dataset.
 If you are involved in data processing then Pivot table is the best tool to use in Excel.
 A pivot table can sort, count total or give the average of the data on a presentable dashboard.
 It is a very powerful tool that helps to summarise the data.
 I strongly recommend avoiding using formula to summarise data, rather follow this simple pivot table tutorial

 - How to Create Pivot Table in Excel

 - How to sort in Pivot Table | Custom Sorting

 - Create a report in excel for sales data analysis using Pivot Table Techniques

 Let’s learn how to use Pivot Tables in Excel: